 What fertiliser should I apply?

-Every soil is different and may need different amendments.
-Without testing your soil it's not possible to tell exactly what needs to be applied to bring that soil into balance and apply the correct quantity to achieve the best crop health and yield.
-The type of fertiliser may change with the time of year, condition of soil and rate of growth.
+Since every soil is different and will need different amendments; Without testing your soil it's not possible to tell what needs to be applied to bring your soil into balance.

 How do I test what my soil needs?

 If we've been engaged as your consultant our report will advise on what nutrients, how much and when to apply.
 If you do your own interpretations then the amendments should be applied at the start of your program, however, if the soil requires a large amendment it should be applied incrementally at 3-4 month intervals if rain has fallen and plants are growing.

 We suggest to do a trial application to one paddock or an area big enough to evaluate the results.
 When you're confident it will deliver to your expectations then do additional areas.

 Most farms will have two or more soil types and these need to be tested separately.
 In areas with the same soil type that have been managed differently additional testing will be required, aspect and topography will influence the number of tests.
 For example ridges, mid slope and valleys will have differing levels of fertility.

 What's the best time to test my soil?

 When the soil has had good moisture and plants have been growing well for 4-6 weeks.